microsoft/vscode-dev-containers/containers/azure-functions-node-8/README.md

 5. Finally, press <kbd>F1</kbd> and run **Remote-Containers: Reopen Folder in Container** to start using the definition.

+## Testing the definition

+This definition includes some test code that will help you verify it is working as expected on your system.
+Follow these steps:

+1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set up your machine.
+2. Clone this repository.
+3. Start VS Code, press <kbd>F1</kbd>, and select **Remote-Containers: Open Folder in Container...**
+4. Select the `containers/azure-functions-node-8` folder.
+5. After the folder has opened in the container, press <kbd>F5</kbd> to start the project.
+6. After the debugger is started, open a local browser and enter the URL: `http://localhost:7071/api/HttpTrigger?name=remote`.
+7. You should see "Hello remote" echoed by the Azure Function.
+8. From here, you can add breakpoints or edit the contents of the `test-project` folder to do further testing.

 ## License

 Copyright (c) Microsoft Corporation.
 All rights reserved.